fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Cart item product total price alignment on the order summary in some cases.
 * Fixed: Alignment for the add coupon code link when displayed on the order summary.
 * Fixed: Fix values for billing phone field visibility settings to match accepted values from WooCommerce.
+* Fixed: Compatibility with plugin Brazilian Market, check if phone fields are enabled before using them.

 = 3.0.4 - 2023-09-27 =